vmaheshri/vmaheshri.github.io/README.md

 ([The Economist](https://www.economist.com/united-states/2011/09/03/not-enough-lawyers), [Amazon](https://www.amazon.com/First-Thing-Lets-Deregulate-Lawyers/dp/0815721900))

 1. "The Effect of Reductions in Vehicle Miles Traveled on  Highway Fatalities and Congestion with Heterogeneous Motorists", with Clifford Winston, in [*Revitalizing a Nation: Competition and Innovation in the US Transportation System*](https://s3.wp.wsu.edu/uploads/sites/308/2022/07/RAN-Competition-and-Innovation.pdf
-), under review, Brookings Institution Press.
+), 2003, Brookings Institution Press.

 1. "Railroad Competition and Innovation", with Clifford Winston, Jia Yan and Scott Dennis, in [*Revitalizing a Nation: Competition and Innovation in the US Transportation System*](https://s3.wp.wsu.edu/uploads/sites/308/2022/07/RAN-Competition-and-Innovation.pdf
-), under review, Brookings Institution Press.
+), 2003, Brookings Institution Press.

 <!--